DanielFLopez1620/smart_mini_car_robot_ros/elegoo_car_v3_description/README.md

 * **`/initialpose`** ([geometry_msgs/PoseWithCovarianceStamped])

-	Topic used for RVIZ for the pose stamped of the model.
+	Topic used for RVIZ for the pose stamped of the model, and other relates has been omitted.
 ...